-The Summer Youth Program has been visiting the Arapaho Ranch for a decade to participate in what we call the “Ranch Safari.”
+The Summer Youth Program has been visiting the Arapaho Ranch for a decade to participate in the “Ranch Safari.”

-In year five, we began cleanup at the Arapaho Mansion and Ranch HQ, along with conducting our place-based education across 450,000 acres of the ranch.
+In year five, we began cleanup at the Arapaho Mansion and Ranch HQ and conducted our place-based education across 450,000 acres of the ranch.
 From fall 2018 through spring 2020, summer youth workers participated in an NEA-funded program to restore the Mansion’s original furnishings, which were discovered in the mansion bomb shelter.

 Other activities for Ranch Safari participants have included: